mailjet/api-documentation/guides/_send-api-V3.md

 <div></div>

-<code>MessageID</code> is the internal Mailjet id of your message.
+<code>MessageID</code> is the internal Mailjet ID of your message.
 You will be able to use this id to get more information about your message.
 You can find more information in our [Message Statistics Guide](/guides/#messages)

 <aside class="notice">
 NOTICE: If a recipient does not exist in any of your contact list it will be created from scratch, keep that in mind if you are planning on sending a welcome email and then you're trying to add the email to a list as the contact effectively exists already.
 </aside>

+<div id="sending-to-multiple-recipients"></div>

-##Sending to multiple recipients
+## Send to multiple recipients

 ``` python
 """